THE LAST REMAINING VICTORIAN WORKSHOP

 Whitby Jet has a long and illustrious history

-This genuine Victorian jet workshop was discovered quite by accident in the attic section of a derelict property in Burns Yard in the centre of Whitby.
-A local builder had purchased the property and during the course of renovation work he knocked a wall down and found this workshop that had been completely sealed up in the building.
-Naturally, this was of personal interest to myself and my father-in-law, Mr Alec MacKenzie, and we feel privileged to be the custodians of this unique and historic piece of history.
-It has been carefully removed and set up at our business premises The Whitby Jet Heritage Centre, 123b Church Street, Whitby, YO22 4DE so that our customers old and new may view the only remaining example of Whitby Jet's 19th century cultural heritage.
+This genuine Victorian jet workshop was discovered by chance in the attic of a derelict property in Burns Yard, Whitby.
+A local builder had purchased the property and during the course of renovation work he knocked a wall down, discovering the workshop which has been completely sealed in the building.
+We feel privileged to be the custodians of this unique and historic piece of Whitby's Heritage.
+The workshop was carefully removed and set up at our premises shortly after it's discovery so that many people may view the only remaining example of a Victorian jet workshop..

 THE HISTORY OF THE WORKSHOP

 The workshop was first registered in 1867 in White's industrial directory of North Yorkshire.
 It was one of approximately two hundred similar workshops employing fourteen hundred men.
 It would have produced a variety of ornately carved jewellery and decorative items.
 Jet jewellery was the major industry for Victorian Whitby and a strong economic force for a small North Yorkshire harbour town.
 Given the tools of the time the quality and standard of work the Whitby men achieved was and still is outstanding.
 This workshop would have been functioning at the height of Whitby jet's popularity and would have also witnessed it's tragic and rapid decline from favour.